 We filed an unfair labour practice complaint against the employer and appeared before the Public Service Labour Relations and Employment Board in September, 2016.

-6. Taking the issue directly to the Minister responsible for Phoenix
+6. Taking the issue directly to the Minister responsible for Phoenix, the President of the Treasury Board and other Cabinet Ministers

 7. Pushing government officials for solutions